NicolasBRN/odin-rock-paper-scissors/README.md

 # project-rock-paper-scissors
 At the moment, this project is made with html, css and js, with the formula of the classic "rock-paper-scissors" game, with a twist with cards.
-The card images are made by me using Inkscape.
+The card images are made by me using Inkscape, as well as the retry icon at the top left corner.

-For now, it will be in this state, in the next days, i will me updating the code to make it more efficient and cleaner to look at.
+For now, it will be in this state, in the next days, i will be updating the code to make it more efficient and cleaner to look at.